Last Updated on October 8, 2023

 For reference, do check out the figure below.

 To achieve pure and clean air circulation, you will need a purifier that is fitting for your room.
 If you end up with a small purifier well below the cleaning capacity depending on the room size, you won’t get proper sanitization.
-To determine the right size, you can follow the steps below.
+To determine how big of an air purifier do i need, you can follow the steps below.

 Step 1: Know Where to Put the Purifier